Tobi (musician)

 Oluwatobi Feyisara Ajibolade, known professionally as Tobi (stylized as TOBi), is a Nigerian-born Canadian singer and rapper signed to RCA Records and Same Plate Entertainment.
 He released his debut studio album Still in May 2019, his second album Elements Vol. 1 in 2020, his third album PANIC in 2023 and his fourth album Elements Vol.2 in 2025.

 Early life and education

 Oluwatobi Feyisara Ajibolade was born in 1993 in Lagos, Nigeria and moved to Ottawa, Canada with his father when he was 9 years old.
 He first began writing lyrics and poetry around that time.
-Ajibolade grew up largely in Brampton, Ontario, a suburb of Toronto.
+Ajibolade grew up largely in Brampton, Ontario.

+In an interview with DARBY, Ajibolade recalled playing association football barefoot on the streets of Lagos as a child, using improvised goalposts and continuing play even after the ball landed in a roadside gutter, describing the experience as pure and unstructured.
+He has said that watching football with his father, uncles and cousins in Nigeria, particularly English Premier League matches involving Arsenal, fostered a strong sense of communal identity within his family, and he has cited Nigerian international Jay-Jay Okocha as a formative figure whose flair and self-assurance on the pitch left a lasting impression on him during that period.
+Tobi has said his most competitive period playing football himself came around age 12, when he was named the most valuable player of his elementary school's team, before he shifted his focus toward his education and music.
+He has stated that after relocating to Canada, feelings of social isolation stemming from cultural and linguistic differences contributed to his early pull toward writing and recording music.

 As a teenager, he engaged in rap battles, including one with a pre-fame Tory Lanez.
 He later attended Wilfrid Laurier University where he studied biology and psychology.